sarahfrodrigues/my-new-site/content/post/assignment-2/index.md

 ---
-title: Assignment 2 - Static Personal Blog Website
+title: Assignment 3 - Deployment and Integration of LLM
-date: 2025-04-24
+date: 2025-04-23
 description: This assignment focuses on the creation and deployment of a static personal blog website using Hugo, a fast and flexible static site generator.
 The project involves setting up a customizable site structure, selecting and integrating a theme, and documenting the development process using Markdown.
 Git is used for version control to ensure meaningful and traceable progress throughout the development cycle.
-slug: assignment-2
+slug: assignment-3
 tags:
-    - Static Blog
+    - LLM
 categories:
     - Assignment
-image: cover2.jpg
+image: cover3.jpg
 ---

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.